Abbilaash/Richie2.com/README.md

 - [ ] A simple one-page layout is a good start.
 As long as the general layout is easy to replicate across pages.
 - [ ] Page should load without requiring JavaScript to display.
 Please use CSS features instead of JavaScript.
       [Good idea to design with JavaScript disabled in your browser.]
 - [ ] Site should look the same on Safari, Chrome, and Firefox.
-(Don't care about IE/Edge.)
+(Don't care about Microsoft IE/Edge.)
 - [ ] The FB/GitHub/external-link buttons should target a new tab for loading the page.

 I _like_ this site design: https://linusbohman.se/